Europe

 Highly Adaptable

-Two thousand years of adapting to every European environment has produced a cat of remarkable flexibility.
+Two thousand years of adapting to every European environment has produced a flexible cat.
 The European Shorthair handles changes in routine, new environments, multiple-pet households, and varying levels of household activity with a resilience that more narrowly bred cats often lack.

 Excellent Hunter